 When businesses or organizations employ Exchange Server to manage their email communication, they create mailboxes for their users.
 These mailboxes reside in the Exchange database files.
-The database file has the .edb extension.
+The database file is saved with the .edb extension.
 An administrator does not interact with the EDB files regularly, and that’s why they are not aware of the exact EDB file location on the computer.

 Sometimes, most of the actions in the Exchange mailbox are completed through the Exchange Admin Center and the Exchange Management Shell.
-But, when the administrator requires to take the manual backup or restore any file, then it requires the exact location of the database file.
-And if you know the location of EDB files, it will be easier for you to fix Exchange related issues and errors, especially when you are using inbuilt features or facilities to fix EDB corruption.
+When the administrator requires to take the manual backup or restore any file to Exchange Server, it requires the exact location of the database file.
+Knowing the location of EDB files makes it a lot easier for you to fix Exchange related issues and errors, especially when you are using inbuilt features or facilities to fix EDB corruption.

 If you are using Exchange Server 2000 & 2003, you can locate your EDB files at: